changyeli/traitsPredictor/README.md

 ## Methods

+### Data Pre-processing

 - Unigram
+- Word frequency

+### Classification

 - Stochastic Gradient Descent
 - Random Forest
 - Multinomial Naive Bayes
 - Bernoulli Naive Bayes
 - Gradient Boost

+### Regression

+- Ridge regression
+- Lasso regression
+- SGD regression
+- Random Forest regression
+- KNN regression
+- Gradient Boosting regression
+- Decision Tree regression

 ## Model Selection

+For each trait:
-For each trait, model with the highest 10-fold cross validation f1 score will be selected.
+- Classification: model with the highest 10-fold cross validation f1 score will be selected.
+- Regression: model with the lowest MSE and MAE will be selected.
+- Grouping: taking median as score, if the absolute difference between mean and median is less than 0.1.
+Median will be assigned to classified test and validation data.

 ## Data

-User selection is randomly selected from [here](http://friendorfollow.com/twitter/most-followers/), and the word feature data is collected from [here](https://github.com/mhbashari/NRC-Persian-Lexicon).
+Validation user selection is randomly selected from [here](http://friendorfollow.com/twitter/most-followers/), and the word feature data is collected from [here](https://github.com/mhbashari/NRC-Persian-Lexicon).
 For the training data, is collected from [here](http://mypersonality.org/wiki/doku.php?id=download_databases).